AlecM33/Werewolf/README.md

 ## Tech Stack

 This is a Node.js application.
-It is written purely using JavaScript/HTML/CSS.
+It is written purely using JavaScript/HTML/CSS, with no front-end framework.
 The main dependencies are
 <a href="https://expressjs.com/">Express.js</a> and <a href="https://socket.io/">Socket.io</a>.
 It runs as a containerized application
 via <a href='https://cloud.google.com/run'>Google Cloud Run</a>.
 There is no data persisted in any database.